 Points of interest and Catholic lore

-Numbers are often significant in the Bible.
-The number forty denotes an extended period.
-Thus, in the story of Noah, rain falls for forty days; the Israelites wandered for forty years in the desert; and both Elijah and Moses fast for forty days before an encounter with God.
+Numbers are often significant in the Bible—such as forty, which denotes an extended period.
+In the story of Noah, rain falls for forty days; the Israelites wandered for forty years in the desert; and both Elijah and Moses fasted for forty days before they had an encounter with God.

-Lent, a time of fasting, prayer and giving for all Christians, also runs for forty days and is a special time of final preparation for people who will be receiving the sacraments at Easter.
+Lent, a time of fasting, prayer and giving for all Christians, also runs for forty days; it is a special time of final preparation for people who will be receiving the sacraments at Easter.

-This text comes immediately after the baptism of Jesus in Luke’s Gospel.
-The baptism takes place in the lower reaches of the Jordan River, just north of the point where it enters the Dead Sea.
-This is a particularly desolate and barren region of dry river beds (wadis) and steep, rocky cliffs rising up from the Jordan Valley.
+This text immediately follows Jesus' baptism in the Gospel of Luke.
+He was baptised in the lower reaches of the Jordan River, just north of where it enters the Dead Sea.
+This location is a particularly desolate and barren region of dry river beds (wadis) and steep, rocky cliffs that rise from the Jordan Valley.

 Exploring the Word

-Jesus’ fast of forty days in the wilderness recalls the stories of Elijah and Moses, and his temptation recalls the severe testing to which the people of Israel were subjected when they too wandered in the desert.
-Israel was found wanting and succumbed to the temptations, worshipping false gods, but Jesus uses the word of God to defeat the power of evil: ‘Man does not live on bread alone’ (Deuteronomy 8:13); ‘You must worship the Lord your God’ (Deuteronomy 6:13).
-In testing Jesus, Satan is testing God himself and is dismissed from the story with the words ‘You must not put the Lord your God to the test’ (Deuteronomy 6:16).
+Jesus’ forty-day fast in the wilderness hearkens to the stories of Elijah and Moses, and his temptation hearkens to the severe testing that the people of Israel underwent when they too wandered in the desert.
+Israel was found wanting, succumbed to its temptations and worshipped false gods, but Jesus uses the word of God to defeat the power of evil: ‘Man does not live on bread alone’ (Deuteronomy 8:13) and ‘You must worship the Lord your God’ (Deuteronomy 6:13).
+In testing Jesus, Satan is testing God himself, and he is dismissed from the story with the words ‘You must not put the Lord your God to the test’ (Deuteronomy 6:16).
 Jesus has reversed Israel’s experience in the desert and become the founder of a new people.

-Which of the temptations faced by Jesus—material security, power or prestige—offers the greatest challenge to you?
+Which of the temptations that Jesus faced—material security, power or prestige—challenges you the most?

 How do you overcome temptation when it arises?